Subaru High-$z$ Exploration of Low-Luminosity Quasars (SHELLQs). XXV. Large-scale environments of low-luminosity quasars at $z\sim6$ traced by Ly$\alpha$ emitters: Introduction

 Recently, \citet{Arita2023} measured the auto-correlation function of low-luminosity ($M_{1450}\lesssim-21$) quasars at $z\sim6$.
-They found that their typical DMH mass is high, $\sim10^{12.85}\,\Msun$, near the massive end of the DMH mass function at $z\sim6$, suggesting that quasars are born in rare high-density peaks.
-The result is supported by the cross-correlation analysis using bright quasars at $z\sim6$ with their surrounding [\ion{O}{iii}] emitters observed by JWST/NIRCam slitless spectroscopy in Emission-line galaxies and Intergalactic Gas in the Epoch of Reionization (EIGER) program \citep{Eilers2024} and A SPectroscopic survey of biased halos In the Reionization Era (ASPIRE) program \citep{Huang2026}. \citet{Eilers2024} and \citet{Huang2026} derived a minimum DMH mass of $10^{12.43}\,\Msun$ and $10^{12.13}\,\Msun$ using four bright quasars with $92$ [\ion{O}{iii}] emitters and 25 bright quasars with 487 [\ion{O}{iii}] emitters, respectively.
-These studies also show that the bias parameter of quasars tends to increase as the redshift increases, which suggests that higher-$z$ quasars reside in higher density peaks than lower-$z$ quasars.
+They found that their typical DMH mass is high, $\sim10^{12.85}\,\Msun$, at the massive end of the DMH mass function at $z\sim6$, suggesting that quasars are born in rare high-density peaks.
+The result is supported by the cross-correlation of bright quasars at $z\sim6$ with surrounding [\ion{O}{iii}] emitters observed by \textit{JWST}/NIRCam slitless spectroscopy in Emission-line galaxies and Intergalactic Gas in the Epoch of Reionization (EIGER) program \citep{Eilers2024} and A SPectroscopic survey of biased halos In the Reionization Era (ASPIRE) program \citep{Huang2026}. \citet{Eilers2024} and \citet{Huang2026} derived a minimum DMH mass of $10^{12.43}\,\Msun$ and $10^{12.13}\,\Msun$ using four bright quasars with $92$ [\ion{O}{iii}] emitters and 25 bright quasars with 487 [\ion{O}{iii}] emitters, respectively.
+These studies also show that the bias parameter of quasars tends to increase as the redshift increases, which suggests that higher-$z$ quasars reside in rarer high density peaks than lower-$z$ quasars.
 In fact, previous statistical studies on the large-scale environments of quasars at $z<4$ show that many of them reside in non-overdense regions \citep{Uchiyama2018, Uchiyama2020, Suzuki2024, Shibata2025}.
-Contrary to the large-scale environment of the lower-$z$ quasars, that of $z\sim6$ quasars is highly biased, so these quasar fields must be traced by galaxy overdensities extending up to $\sim 10$ pMpc based on a cosmological simulation \citep{Overzier2009}.
+Contrary to the large-scale environment of the lower-$z$ quasars, that of $z\sim6$ quasars is highly biased, and cosmological simulations suggest that quasars reside in galaxy overdensities extending up to $\sim 10$ pMpc \citep{Overzier2009}.
 Understanding the environment of early quasars is essential to reveal the amount of gas fuelling SMBHs and the mechanism of gas accretion onto them (e.g. \citealp{Granato2004}), and also has significant implications for the onset of the mass-related coevolution between galaxies and SMBHs.